slac-epics/ycpswasyn/README.autoPVGeneration.md

 For each stream data interface, two templates will be loaded.
 One template will present the data as 16-bit values, while the other one will present the same data as 32-bit values.
 In both case the data will be available in waveform PVs.

 For each waveform PV, a subArray PV will also be loaded, so a subset of data points can be selected.
-The subArray related to the 16-bit waveform will have a post-fix "SS" (Subarray Short) while the subArray related to the 32-bit waveform will have a post-fix "SL" (Subarray Long).
+The subArray related to the 16-bit waveform will have a post-fix `SS` (Sub-array Short) while the subArray related to the 32-bit waveform will have a post-fix `SL` (Sub-array Long).

 ## Debug information